vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 > Note: Make sure you change the NAMESPACE placeholder for the one where your Prometheus deployment lives.

 Now, you should be able to access the `prometheus-rsync` from other pod.
-You can do a quick test from other pod you can do:
+You can do a quick test from other pod:

 ```bash
 / # nc -zv prometheus-rsync.NAMESPACE.svc.cluster.local 873